 - Time saved (if you made recurring extra payments or irregular/lump sum extra payments)

 - You can choose your Interest Compounding Frequency.
 In some countries, for example, Canada, payment frequency and interest compounding frequency can be different.

 - You can choose different payment frequency for your extra recurring payments

-Using Mortgage calculator with extra payments and Lump Sum
+Using Mortgage/Loan calculator with extra payments & Lump Sum in Excel

 Let me show the use of this template with an example.